Ikken9/Zettelkasten/Electronics/Components/Crystal Oscillator.md

 Different cuts provide varying levels of frequency stability over temperature changes.
 More stable cuts like the AT-cut will maintain a more consistent waveform under varying environmental conditions, whereas less stable cuts might result in more waveform distortion.

 #### Quality Factor (Q-Factor)
-The Q-factor, which represents the damping of the crystal, is influenced by the cut.
+The [[Q Factor]], which represents the damping of the crystal, is influenced by the cut.
 A high Q-factor crystal will produce a purer waveform with less clipping, while a lower Q-factor might lead to more signal distortion.

 #### Jitter
 Is a method of describing the stability of an oscillator in the Time Domain.
 It combines all the noise sources together and shows their effect with respect to time.